Updated on June 15th, 2021 by Nikolaos Sismanis

 Incyte Corporation focuses on the discovery, development, and commercialization of various therapeutics.
 Its flagship products include JAKAFI, which is a drug for the treatment of myelofibrosis and polycythemia, and Iclusig, a kinase inhibitor to treat chronic myeloid leukemia.

-Unlike many biotech companies which are pre-revenue, Incyte has been growing its top and bottom line for years.
-Revenues have expanded from around $169 million in 2010 to $2.67 billion over the past 4 quarters.
-The company is expected to produce FY2021 EPS of $3.26, suggesting a forward P/E ratio of ~24.
+Unlike many biotech companies, which are pre-revenue, Incyte has been growing its top and bottom line for years.
+Revenues have expanded from around $169 million in 2010 to $2.7 billion over the past 4 quarters.
+The company is expected to produce FY2021 EPS of $3.02, suggesting a forward P/E ratio of ~28.5.

-EPS over the medium term is then expected to grow by around 25%, since Incyte is an industry-leader, essentially monopolizing its areas of treatment.
+EPS over the medium term is then expected to grow by around 30% since Incyte is an industry leader, essentially monopolizing its areas of treatment.
 In that regard, the valuation seems quite compressed.
 However, the industry is full of risks, and when the company’s patents expire, competition is likely to rise at some point.

 ACADIA Pharmaceuticals Inc. (ACAD):

 ACADIA Pharmaceuticals focuses on the development and commercialization of small molecule drugs aimed at unmet medical needs in central nervous system disorders.
-The company features extraordinary revenue growth, at a 3-year CAGR of 52.%.
-The bottom line has never been positive, with losses widening as sales are growing.
-Earlier in March, Acadia announced deficiencies identified by the FDA about its marketing application for Pimavanserin in hallucinations and delusions associated with dementia-related psychosis.
-Consequently, shares plunged by a massive 45%, with no signs of recovery over the next couple of weeks.
+The company features extraordinary revenue growth, at a 3-year CAGR of 42.46.%.
+The bottom line has never been positive, with losses widening even as sales are growing.

-This is one of the fund’s highest conviction picks, as the Baker Bros, own around 26% of the company’s shares, which they hold since 2010.
-While the fund has made great gains since, the recent plunge has definitely compressed its unrealized gains, as the position was held stable QoQ.
+This is one of the fund’s highest conviction picks, as Baker Bros still owns around 26% of the company’s shares, which have been held since 2010.
+While the fund has made great gains since, the recent plunge has definitely compressed its unrealized gains, as the position was held stable once again.

 The Baker brothers have built a truly special hedge fund.
-Specializing in a sector that is challenging to understand by most investors, the firm has significantly outperformed the overall market by a wide margin with its concentrated biotech portfolio.
+Specializing in a sector that is challenging to understand by most investors, the firm has lightly outperformed the overall market with its concentrated biotech portfolio.
 Investors that are familiar with biotech companies are likely to find some hidden gems amongst their holdings.